Skip to content

 • Exception propagation with context

 All validation logic (template existence, collector count, path validation, etc.) is handled by the Orchestrator and its dependencies.
-This keeps the cmdlet lightweight Backups are disabled by default.
-Use -CreateBackup to enable backup creation.
+This keeps the cmdlet lightweight.
+Backups are disabled by default.
+Use -EnableBackup to enable backup creation.
 This follows modern development practices where version control (Git) is preferred over file-based backups.
 The Build.BackupEnabled configuration option can be used to set a project-wide default, which can then be passed to the cmdlet based on user preference.